Data Protection in ASP.NET Core

 Install the Microsoft.AspNetCore.
 DataProtection NuGet package

-To work with the Data Protection API in ASP.NET Core, install the Microsoft.AspNetCore.DataProtection package from the NuGet package manager window in Visual Studio.
-Alternatively, you can install this package via the NuGet package manager console by entering the following command.
+To begin working with the Data Protection API in ASP.NET Core, you need to install Microsoft.AspNetCore.DataProtection package.
+You can accomplish this through the NuGet package manager in Visual Studio or by using the package manager console with the following command:

 Install-Package Microsoft.AspNetCore.DataProtection -Version 2.2.0

-The AddDataProtection extension method can be used to configure the Data Protection API.
-The following code snippet illustrates how this can be accomplished in the ConfigureServices method of the Startup class.
+The AddDataProtection extension method is used to configure the Data Protection API.
+In the ConfigureServices method of the Startup class, add the following code snippet:

 public void ConfigureServices(IServiceCollection services)